How to remove tint from car windows?

 Gather Your Basic Supplies

-The first thing you are going to need to do is gathering your supplies.
+The first thing you are going to need to do is gather your supplies.
 These supplies listed below will be used in more ways than just one.
 There are several methods to this tint removal process but overall, you will need these main supplies listed below: